Violence and video games: Sandy Hook Elementary School shooting (2012)

 The Sandy Hook Elementary School shooting occurred on December 14, 2012.
 The perpetrator, Adam Lanza, was found to have a "trove" of video games, as described by investigating officials, including several games considered to be violent.
 This discovery started a fresh round of calls against violent video games in political and media circles, including a meeting on the topic between U.S. Vice President Joe Biden and representatives from the video game industry.
-The National Rifle Association accused the video game industry for the shooting, identifying games that focused on shooting people in schools.
+The National Rifle Association of America blamed the video game industry for the shooting, identifying games that focused on shooting people in schools.

 Munich Olympia Mall shooting (2016)

 The 2016 Munich shooting occurred on July 22, 2016, in the vicinity of the Olympia Shopping Mall in the Moosach District of Munich, Bavaria, Germany.
-The perpetrator, David Sonboly, killed 10 people before killing himself when surrounded by police.
+The perpetrator, David Sonboly, killed 9 people before killing himself when surrounded by police.
 As a result, the German Minister of the Interior, Thomas de Maizière, claimed that the "intolerable extent of video games on the internet" has a harmful effect on the development of young people.
 His statements were criticized by media specialist Maic Mausch, who said with regards to Maiziere's statement that "No sensible scientist can say that with such certainty.
 And if no scientist can do it, no minister can do that."